 Tips on reducing waste and improving recycling

-DPS provides facilities to recycle paper, cardboard, printer cartridges, lamps, used oil, grease, batteries, mobile phones, landscape, metal, co-mingled material and organic food waste from catering areas.
+DPS provides facilities to recycle paper, cardboard, printer cartridges, lamps, used oil, grease, batteries, mobile phones, landscape, metal, co-mingled material and organic food waste in catering areas.

 If you are working in Parliament House, ways that building occupants can help manage waste are:

-- Consider whether you need to print documents and if so, use the double-sided & black and white options.
+- Consider whether you need to print documents and if so, use the double-sided and black and white options.